eRodrigoVanini/eRodrigoVanini/README.md

 Full-Stack Developer
 --------------------

-Passionate about innovation and technology, with a background in development and continually advancing in Full-Stack, following a career transition.
+Passionate about innovation and technology, with a background in development and continually advancing in Full-Stack.

 * 🧠  I'm currently learning JavaScript | TypeScript | Node | Express | NoSQL | React Redux | Engineering Software | Software Architecture | Cloud-Native Computing |